nikbaya/ldscsim/README.md

 # ldscsim
 `ldscsim` is a module to simulate phenotypes.
+It was created to generate phenotypes for testing [`ldsc`], but is extensible to general use.
 <br>

 ## Getting started
 `simulate()` is the method which wraps all other methods in the package.
 However, all methods are self-contained.
 For instance, if you just want to calculate simulated phenotypes using betas (SNP effects) generated outside of the `ldscsim` framework, you can use `sim_phenotypes()` independent of `simulate()`.
 <br>